CodeLab7/guideline/AI/docs/GENERAL_GUIDELINE.md

 ### Output Structure

-- Don't output your code changes.
+- During progress updates, don't output your code changes.
 Only show progress in human-readable form, and it should use minimal text.
 (No long explanations while in progress.)
 - Use clear headings, short sections, and bullet/numbered lists; put the most important or actionable points first, and keep each section focused on one topic.
-- Provide code only when the user explicitly asks for it or is making a small localized change; otherwise, include code plus a short explanation of what it does and any important caveats.
+- Provide code only when the user explicitly asks for it or is making a small localized change; in those cases, include code plus a short explanation of what it does and any important caveats.
 - Give direct answers when the request is specific and concrete; add one or two short examples when the topic is abstract, complex, or when examples make the instructions easier to apply.

 ## **Error Avoidance and Correction**